 In the Application tab, you can see the CPU usage, Memory usage, and Disk usage.
 So if your system is freezing, you can see which application is also causing which portion of it is causing if it’s the Memory or Disk.

-On performance tab, you’ll see the performance graph of different CPU usages.
+On the Performance tab, you’ll see the performance graph of different CPU usages.

 You can select one which one you want and see the graphics also: Process, Threads, Handles, etc., which comes handy when you are troubleshooting Memory leaks.
 Handle leaks, etc.